erikbaum/Model-C-Quantum-Information-and-the-Mind-/README.md

 License their derivative work under CC BY-NC-SA 4.0.

 **How to Cite**
 [Erik Baum].
 (2025).
-Quantum Consciousness Theory (Model C).
-GitHub Repository. [https://github.com/erikbaum/Quantum-Consciousness-Theory-Model-C-/blob/main/README.md]
+Model C: Quantum Information and the Mind.
+GitHub Repository.